 The primary target audience for this clinical guideline are sonographers in Australia and New Zealand who perform venous insufficiency assessment for CVD of the lower limb using duplex ultrasound.
 Sonographers are specialist allied health professionals who perform ultrasound examinations on patients referred by their health/medical practitioner to a diagnostic ultrasound service.
 Sonographers typically perform and interpret sonographic examinations, providing a summary of the findings to other health professionals involved in the reporting, and providing care and treatment.
-For diagnosis and management of CVD, these health professionals include radiologists, vascular surgeons, phlebologists and/or general practitioners.
+Health professionals who provide the diagnosis and management of CVD include radiologists, vascular surgeons, phlebologists and/or general practitioners.